occam's razor death's head hidden persuaders taren capel checkmate storm mine the prisoner articles antecedents

 The stakes rise as behind-the-scenes tensions flare, and Doctor Who gets Hammered.

-Warrior's Gate by Alan Stevens and Fiona Moore
+Warriors' Gate by Alan Stevens and Fiona Moore

 The Doctor has a death wish, Romana goes to Gormenghast and Stephen Gallagher gets his own back against the unionised employees of Granada Television.